 More often than not, the older generations categorize every teenager as the same, which is not all true.
 Although teenagers share the same similarities quite often, there are still a whole lot of misconceptions about them that don’t even describe them.
-We’ll discuss some of these misconceptions in the next paragraphs.

 Teenage behavior is the same all over the world

 Although the younger generation tends to be more open, straightforward and spontaneous, it doesn’t mean that all of them (or even most) act like that.
 No, definitely not.
+I do have a post of 5 Tips on how to deal with a teenager attitude

 Teenagers don’t read books